r3mcos3/blueprints/update_notifications/README.md

 - ⚙️ **Config Check** - Automatically run config check before core updates
 - 💾 **Backup Support** - Option to create backup before updating
 - 📋 **Changelog Links** - Quick access to release notes
-- 🎛️ **Inline Actions** - Install or skip updates directly from Telegram
+- 🎛️ **Actionable Buttons** - Install or skip updates directly from notifications

 ## 📋 Requirements

 Before using this blueprint, you need:

-1. **Telegram Bot Integration** - A configured Telegram bot in Home Assistant
+1. **Mobile App** - Home Assistant Companion App on iOS or Android
 2. **Update Entities** - The update entities you want to monitor (core, addons, integrations)

-### Setting Up Telegram Bot
+### Setting Up Mobile App

-1. Create a bot via [@BotFather](https://t.me/botfather) on Telegram
+1. Install the [Home Assistant Companion App](https://companion.home-assistant.io/) on your device
-2. Add the [Telegram Bot integration](https://www.home-assistant.io/integrations/telegram_bot/) to Home Assistant
+2. Sign in and connect to your Home Assistant instance
-3. Configure your chat ID and bot token
+3. The mobile device will automatically appear in the blueprint selector

 ## 🚀 Installation